 By Paul Tocatlian.

-One couldn’t possibly visit Los Angeles without taking a narrated tour of breathtaking celebrity homes and hot spots.
+One couldn’t possibly visit Los Angeles without taking a narrated tour of breathtaking celebrity homes and hot spots, or visit Saigon without experiencing it from the backseat of a motorbike.
 But how about Silicon Valley, the home to many of the world’s most influential high-tech companies and thousands of small startups?
 It is precisely a sightseeing tour of these companies that makes a visit to Silicon Valley most memorable.
 This blog article highlights some of the historical sites and current nerve centers, from the birthplace of Silicon Valley in a Palo Alto garage to the current headquarters of social networking giant Facebook.

 Shortcuts: Adobe, Apple, BEA Systems, Cisco, Computer History Museum, eBay, Facebook, Google, HP Garage, Intel, LinkedIn, McAfee, Netflix, Oracle, PayPal, Roku, Sand Hill Road, Stanford University, Square, Steve Jobs, The Tech Museum, Twitter, Yahoo!